pittisl/ProGait/README.md

 <img src="imgs/examples.jpg">

 ## ProGait Dataset

 ### Download

-- The raw videos and annotations can be downloaded from the [HERE](https://huggingface.co/datasets/ericyxy98/ProGait).
+- The raw videos and corresponding annotations can be downloaded from the [HERE](https://huggingface.co/datasets/ericyxy98/ProGait).

 ### Usage